Supernormal

-About the show
+Plot

 In the ordinary city of Crumptonville can be found a school for superheroes!

 Sure, the students wear Spandex and study Death Traps and Doomsday Machines, but they still have all the problems normal kids have at normal schools.
 There are super-achievers and super-slackers, super-nerds and super-jocks… there's even a teacher's pet - but it lives in the basement, and eats cats!

 SuperNormal follows the adventures of four of the, er, less promising students at the school.

 There’s Changerella - a peace-loving shape-shifter who thinks the world would be happier with more flowers, love and pink stuff.

 The Brass Butt (BB to his friends) - he's not too bright, but is super strong and uses his mighty and shiny brass butt to fight the forces of evil!

 Buzz Girl - a sarcastic four-armed girl who possesses a multitude of powers from the insect world... and a weakness for porch lights!

 And Eric Normal.
 An ordinary boy with no superpowers whatsoever.
 Yet through a combination of sheer good luck and a little dash of common sense, he was able to get through the school’s combination obstacle course/entrance exam.

 It's here that brave, enthusiastic and earnest Eric Normal and his friends will learn what it really means to be heroes, with or without superpowers!